 - Pet the Dog: Considering the Kick the Dog and how much trouble he causes Agedama and Ibuki, it's nice to see him treating them to ramen.

-- While his prophecy book encourages him to give up reform, it doesn't direct him to give up his job as Principal, yet he returns it without fanfare by episode 37.
+- Despite his failure to understand modern pedagogy or teacher-student relations, he has valid cause to take over the principal's job in episodes 33-35 - Principal was so incompetent he can't even do Potemkin Village properly.
+Further, while his prophecy book encourages him to give up reform, it doesn't direct him to give up his job as Principal, yet he returns it without fanfare by episode 37.
 He may well have been observing everything, and after cooling down realized that his presence was doing more harm than good.

 - In episode 46, we learn that the town's officials are bureaucratic and slothful of responsibility.
-Raizō may really have acted (and welcomed) as an arbitrator to get things moving.
+Raizō may have acted (and been welcomed) as an arbitrator to get things moving.

 - In episode 50, he had a point - there was a threat to the town.